 Bachelor of Arts (Honours), Bachelor of Commerce and Master of Psychology (Clinical)

 Chen believes that therapy outcomes should be more than just reduction of psychological distress.
 While exploring the causes, triggers and maintaining factors of clients’ current problems, she also considers clients’ values, strengths and aspirations, empowering them to strive for a more meaningful, fulfilled life.
-Having lived in four different countries, Chen embraces the cultural diversity in Melbourne and is experienced in working with clients from different cultural backgrounds.
-When working with children, Chen cultivates a nurturing, playful environment for the child, and takes a team approach by connecting the parents, the school and the community.

 Chen completed her Master of Psychology (Clinical) and is a fully registered psychologist.
 Her most recent experience was in a clinic specialising in autism spectrum disorders, where she provided diagnosis and intervention for individuals and co-facilitated social skills groups.
 Previously, she worked with young adults at a university counselling service, and children, adolescents and their families in a university clinic.
 Having recently discovered her interest in working with couples, she is actively developing herself in relationship counselling.
 Chen’s Master research centered around mental wellbeing of older family carers.
 She understands both the emotional journey, burdens and rewards associated with caregiving.

 Chen is passionate about improving mental wellbeing of international students and migrants.
 She started the Melbourne Multilingual Psychologist Group, and is currently developing a Chinese mental health resource hub.

 Before becoming a psychologist, Chen worked in a multinational company.
 This corporate experience enables her to bring valuable insights into therapy with clients who work for large business organisations.